 In the UK, a similarly-natured food safety law is in effect.
 This law, the Food Safety Act 1990, aims to protect consumers from the malpractice of food businesses.
 Unlike the FSMA, it applies to all food businesses in the UK, whether big or very small.
 The Food Safety Act 1990 similarly ensures that the food being produced by food businesses and imported into the UK is safe and will not do any harm to public health.
 This law does not involve the monitoring and regulation of food hygiene practices.

 Why was the FSMA established?

 One of the most significant reforms in the FDA mandates was made after the 9-11 attack in 2001 - the Bioterrorism Law.
 This event prompted the United States government to create a law that granted the FDA the capability to impose detention over food products that have questionable integrity and may pose threat to people or animals.
-Soon after the establishment of the Bioterrorism Law, the continuous rise in food-borne illnesses in the country proved that stricter food safety laws were needed.
+Soon after the establishment of the Bioterrorism Law, the continuous rise in food-borne illnesses in the country proved that stricter federal food safety laws were needed.

 - Small businesses - entities that house less than 500 full-time employees under their main facility, subsidiaries, and affiliates.

 - Very small business - food production companies that gain less than $1 million per year within three years before the applicable calendar year for human food sales (e.g. farmer's markets or roadside stands).

 - Other businesses - companies that employ more the 500 full-time workers and gain a total revenue of $1 million or more per year within three years before the applicable calendar year for human food sales.

 To make the law more efficient and effective for food processors, seven major rules were designed to ensure clear resolutions are made to address food safety.
 Below are brief explanations and an overview of these rules.